dilshankarunarathne/design-patterns/README.md

 So, the Y class depends on X class.
 If we make a change in X, both X and Y might have to be changed, and re-compiled.
 For an example, think of a car.
 If we get a flat tire, we would only have to change the tire that has a flat.
-We don't need to
+We don't need to change all the other tires, or any other parts of the car.